IPOs, SPACs & Public-Market Routes for Cleantech Exits

 Let's get started!

-The Evolving Cleantech Exit Landscape
+The Evolving Cleantech IPO and Exit Landscape

 Over the past five years, public-market exits in cleantech have accelerated, driven by a convergence of policy support, technological maturity, and investor demand for sustainable assets.
-According to recent data, more than 289 climate tech companies have exited via M&A, SPAC, or IPO since 2020, with exit activity rising 70% year-over-year during the last two years.
-This momentum is reshaping how founders, venture capitalists, and corporate backers approach growth and liquidity planning.

 Yet, the only certainty in this decade is uncertainty.
 The cleantech sector is navigating a period defined by three major tipping points: supply economics survival, surging power demand, and a renaissance in resilience and adaptation technologies.
 These forces are influencing both the timing and structure of public-market exits, as well as the types of companies that succeed on the public stage.

-IPOs: The Classic Route for Cleantech Scale-ups
+Cleantech IPOs: The Classic Route for Scale-ups

 Why IPOs Remain Attractive